Activity note: Hotel check-in from 3:00 p.m.

 Breakfast: Buffet from restaurant adjacent to hotel

 Morning: We’ll leave the hotel and transfer to the Grand Canyon via scenic Oak Creek Canyon and Flagstaff.
 Marvel at the change of life zones and scenery as we move from the Sonora Desert Colorado Plateau.
 Travel past the San Francisco Peaks Volcanic Field and the site of Arizona’s highest point – Humphreys Peak – reaching an elevation of 12,633 feet.
-As we drive, our expert naturalist will introduce us to the regional geography and natural history.
+As we drive, our group leader will introduce us to the regional geography and natural history.
 Having arrived at the South Rim, we’ll see Grand Canyon Village where many of the most impressive structures in the historic village were designed by Mary Jane Colter, a renowned architect and designer for the Fred Harvey Company and Santa Fe Railroad.
 We may even see an endangered California condor soaring overhead as you gaze into the Canyon's depths below.

 Lunch: At the Grand Canyon, we will have a sack lunch including a sandwich, chips, and fruit.